UBIFS FAQ and HOWTO

 It might be a good idea to disable compression for say, mp3 or jpeg files which would anyway not compress and UBIFS would just waste CPU time trying to compress them.
 The compression may also be disabled if one wants faster file I/O, because UBIFS would not need to compress or decompress the data on reads and write.
 However, I/O speed may actually become slower if compression is disabled.
 Indeed, in case of a very fast CPU and very slow flash compressed writes are faster, but this is usually not true for embedded systems.

-How to use UBIFS with nandsim?
+How do I use UBIFS with nandsim?

 The same way as with any MTD device.
 Here is an example of how to load nandsim, create an UBI volume and mount it.